 We'll keep you informed and entertained without ruining your day.

-If you want to be a part of the program, you know, so we have this trial podcast.
+If you want to be a part of the program, you know, so we have this trial.

 I don't know how that's going to play out.

-Um, you know, it is, you know, for the longest time, all the all the calls that the the Hunter laptop from hell was just disinformation.
+You know, it is, you know, for the longest time, all the calls that the Hunter laptop from hell was just disinformation.

-You know, on Tuesday, a top FBI official testified that not only was Hunter's laptop a hundred percent authentic, but claims that by by Biden's defenders that it had been doctored with fabricated evidence were completely bogus.
+You know, on Tuesday, a top FBI official testified that not only was Hunter's laptop 100% authentic, but claims by Biden's defenders that it had been doctored with fabricated evidence were completely bogus.

-Don't hold your breath waiting for apologies from the media frauds and the mob who hid the truth about the laptop from you, the American people, even though their lies help change the outcome of the 2020 election with the help of a court, of course, with big tech and the media mob, you know, not covering the story, and uh which they should have.
+Don't hold your breath waiting for apologies from the media frauds and the mob who hid the truth about the laptop from you, the American people, even though their lies helped change the outcome of the 2020 election with the help of big tech and the media mob, you know, not covering the story, which they should have.

-They're never we're never gonna get an apology.
+They're never, we're never going to get an apology.

 You know, it's only fair that those of us that told the truth remind you that we told you the truth.